 \subsubsection{Choice of summary statistics}

-In Bayesian SED fitting, consensus on the appropriate statistical criterion for defining the ``best-fit'' value is still lacking.
+In Bayesian SED fitting, consensus on the appropriate statistical criterion for defining the `best-fit' value is still lacking.
 The minimum $\chi^2$ solution is widely used, yet it does not necessarily represent the most probable outcome, as posterior distributions are often non-Gaussian and asymmetric.
-The posterior median is another common choice, but, as illustrated for stellar metallicity in Figure~\ref{fig:intr_stellar}, it can be biased by distribution shape and may not reliably trace the true value.
+The posterior median is another common choice, but, as illustrated in the case of stellar metallicity in Fig.~\ref{fig:intr_stellar}, it can be biased by distribution shape and may not reliably trace the true value.
 Therefore, assessing which of the three widely used statistics (minimum $\chi^2$, posterior median, or likelihood ($\mathcal{L}$)-weighted mean) best recovers the underlying physical parameters is particularly instructive.

-Figure~\ref{fig:median_best} presents the differences between the true and fitted values of $M_\star$, $Z_\star$, $\mathrm{SFR}_\mathrm{10}$, and $\mathrm{SFR}_\mathrm{100}$ in the \texttt{full\_Z\_F410M} model across the three statistics.
+Figure~\ref{fig:median_best} presents the differences between the true and fitted values of $M_\star$, $Z_\star$, $\mathrm{SFR}_\mathrm{10}$, and $\mathrm{SFR}_\mathrm{100}$ in the \texttt{attSNE\_Z\_F410M} model across the three statistics.
 For the normalised true SFH case, $M_\star$ and the SFRs display no notable dependence on the choice of statistic.
 By contrast, $Z_\star$ is better reproduced by the posterior median than by $\mathcal{L}$-weighted mean.
-The minimum $\chi^2$ method often performs well but also produces the largest offsets.
+The minimum $\chi^2$ method often performs well, but also produces the largest offsets.